MicrosoftDocs/dynamics365smb-docs/business-central/admin-add-an-email-account.md

 3. Choose **Add Scenarios**, and then choose the scenarios.

 ## Email Outbox
 The **Email Outbox** pages lists all messages that failed to send or were saved as drafts.
+If you can't find an email on your Sent Emails page, it might be in the Email Outbox.

 ## Sent Emails
 The **Sent Emails** page displays a list of all of the messages that you have sent from your accounts.
 You cannot edit or delete these messages.